srobo/team-emails/SR2024/2023-12-07-competition-announce.md

 to support your team.

-While we aim to provide a space for you to work on your robot, we won't be able to provide any tools.
-Be sure to bring with you any tools, spare materials and other equipment that you might need.
+While we aim to provide a space for you to work on your robot, we won't be able to provide any computers, tools or other equipment.
+Be sure to bring with you any tools, spare materials, props and other things that you might need over the weekend.

 -- SR Competition Committee